 This basic dish calls for only a few ingredients.
 Here are the major items you'll need:

-- Lemon juice: a little acidity for balance.
+- Lemon juice: a small amount of acidity to maintain equilibrium.

-- Garlic powder - for a unique garlicky flavor!
-It's a pantry staple.
+- Garlic powder: For another garlicky touch!
+It's a pantry essential.

 How to make creamy garlic chicken